A Beginner’s Guide to Rainbow Shark Care

 Their eyes – one on either side of their head – are a bit sunken in.

-You may find that there are some color and appearance variations between the male and the female rainbow sharks.
+You may find that their are some color and appearance variations between the male and the female fish.

-These differences in appearances will be apparent to you once the fish mature as there are no noticeable differences in their looks when they are babies.
+These differences in appearances will be apparent to you once the fish mature as their are no noticeable differences in their looks when they are babies.

 The Albino Rainbow Shark